YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > Is there a way to remove the duplicate ${duplicateAttribute} attribute between ${class1} and ${class2}?

-Parametrized response:

 > ${wronglySubclass} should not be a subclass of ${superclass}.
 Is there a design pattern that can be used here?

-Parametrized response:

-> The ${commonAttribute} is common information for all instances of ${className}, but this is not enforced.

-Level 3: Parametrized response:

-> Is there a way to remove the duplicate ${duplicateAttribute} attribute between ${class1} and ${class2}?

-Parametrized response:

-> ${wronglySubclass} should not be a subclass of ${superclass}.
-Is there a design pattern that can be used here?

-Parametrized response:

-> The ${commonAttribute} is common information for all instances of ${className}, but this is not enforced.

-Level 3: Parametrized response:

-> Is there a way to remove the duplicate ${duplicateAttribute} attribute between ${class1} and ${class2}?

-Parametrized response:

-> ${wronglySubclass} should not be a subclass of ${superclass}.
-Is there a design pattern that can be used here?

-Parametrized response:

 > The ${commonAttribute} is common information for all instances of ${className}, but this is not enforced.